 Admission Requirements

-3. Provide official results of required entrance examinations (see specific program requirements listed in this catalog).
+- Provide official results of required entrance examinations (see specific program requirements listed in this catalog).

-4. Meet specific departmental requirements as stipulated in the individual program descriptions.
+- Meet specific departmental requirements as stipulated in the individual program descriptions.

-1. Hold an earned master’s degree from a regionally accredited college or university.
+- Hold an earned master’s degree from a regionally accredited college or university.

 Application Procedures

+Evangel has rolling admissions applications with no specific deadline.
 Applicants to Graduate Studies shall submit the following:

-6. Official score reports of appropriate entrance exams (see program requirements).
+- Official score reports of appropriate entrance exams (see program requirements).

-By the act of accepting admission to Evangel University, students acknowledge and agree to the following: That they will be bound by and comply with the University standards and policies, including but not limited to those standards and policies set forth in this Catalog and in the Student Code of Social Conduct.
+By the act of accepting admission to Evangel University, students acknowledge and agree to the following: That they will be bound by and comply with the University standards and polices, including but not limited to those standards and policies set forth in this Catalog and in the Student Handbook's Code of Conduct.
 Primary and ultimate responsibility for knowing and conforming to these standards, policies, and degree requirements resides with the individual student.

 Provisional Standing.
 Students who intend to obtain a graduate degree, or a certificate or credential at the graduate level, who have not fully met all the admission requirements of the specific program may be eligible for admission as a provisional standing student.
 Please refer to the admission requirements of the specific program.
 Upon successful completion of the first required six to twelve graduate units of the program with a 3.0 GPA or higher, and with no C grades or below, and with the recommendation of program coordinator and faculty, the student will be eligible for regular standing.